robcarver17/pysystemtrade/docs/production.md

 ## Customize scheduled report generation

-It is possible to setup a custom report configuration.
+It is possible to set up a custom report configuration.
 Say for example that you would like to push reports to a git repo [like this](https://github.com/robcarver17/reports).
-In that case you would need to change the default behaviour, sending reports via email, to saving the report as a file Files would be stored in according to what is declared in `private_config.yaml` `reporting_directory`.
-Customization is done in the `private_config.yaml`.
-Example of reporting customization is;
+In that case you would need to change the default behaviour (sending reports via email), to saving the report as a file.
+Files would be stored according to what is defined as `reporting_directory` in `private_config.yaml`.
+Example of reporting customization is:

 ```
  reports: